Adithya3002/temperature-data-analysis/README.md

 ## Project Setup

-1.Create a folder named DESCRIPTIVE_ANALYSIS**
+1.Create a folder named DESCRIPTIVE_ANALYSIS

-2.Clone this repository into the folder:**
+2.Clone this repository into the folder

 ## To Run the Django Application